Real Madrid Baloncesto: 2022—present Post-Laso era

-In the following 2022–23 season, Chus Mateo became a new head coach for the team.
-They signed additional players including Petr Cornelie, Mario Hezonja,Džanan Musa and with Sergio Rodríguez returning for the team.
-The team ended third in EuroLeague standings.
-In the playoffs, the face Partizan in the quarterfinals.
-Madrid lost it first two games in home.
-In Game 2 of the quartefinals,in 1 minute and 40 seconds, Sergio Llull made a flagrant foul on Kevin Punter and both teams, as well from the other players on the bench from their respective teams starting to go on the court to fight.
-Guerschon Yabusele slammed Danté Exum on the court, leading Exum to a injury to aruptured tendon in on his toe and an injured lip, he was also later seen leaving on crutches.
-The game ended out to a brawl.
-The EuroLeague gave suspensions to Gabriel Deck and Guerschon Yabusele from the Real side and from Partizan side's Punter and Mathias Lessort.
-The next three games, Madrid won the next 3 games and the first EuroLeague team to comeback with a 2–0 deficit in the playoffs to qualify to the 2023 EuroLeague Final Four.
-In the semifinals, they beat Barcelona 66–78 in the semifinal.In the final, Real Madrid won their record–extending eleventh EuroLeague title beating Olympiacos in the championship game after previously winning the title after 5 years.
-Real Madrid came back at the championship game after the previous season, they lost the championship game versus Anadolu Efes 57–58 in the final.
-Sergio Llull winning the cluch 2-point shot at 3.1 seconds, but Real Madrid beating Olympiacos 78–79 in the final.
-In Liga ACB, the team ended third in regular season but they lost Barcelona 3–0 in the finals, which was the rematch of the previous year's finals.
+In the 2022–23 season, Chus Mateo became the new head coach for the team.
+They signed additional players including Petr Cornelie, Mario Hezonja, Džanan Musa, with Sergio Rodríguez returning for the team, which ranked third in EuroLeague standings.
+In the playoffs, they faced Partizan in the quarterfinals.
+Madrid lost its first two games at home.
+In Game 2 of the quarterfinals, in 1 minute and 40 seconds, Sergio Llull drew a flagrant foul on Kevin Punter; and both teams, as well as players on the bench, went on the court to fight.
+Guerschon Yabusele slammed Danté Exum, leading Exum injured with a ruptured tendon in his toe and an injured lip and leaving on crutches.
+The game ended in a brawl.
+The EuroLeague gave suspensions to Gabriel Deck and Guerschon Yabusele from the Real side and Punter and Mathias Lessort from Partizan's side.
+Madrid won the next 3 games and became the first EuroLeague team to come back from a 2–0 deficit in the playoffs to qualify to the 2023 EuroLeague Final Four.
+In the semifinals, they beat Barcelona 78–66 in the semifinals.
+Real Madrid won their record–extending eleventh EuroLeague title, beating Olympiacos in the championship game, the first in 5 years.
+The previous year, they lost the championship game versus Anadolu Efes 57–58 in the final, Sergio Llull winning with a clutch 2-point shot with 3.1 seconds to go.
+Real Madrid beating Olympiacos 79–78 in the final.
+In Liga ACB, the team ended third in regular season but they lost to Barcelona 0–3 in the finals.